willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ### Stockfish - Basics
 Stockfish, one of the most potent and well-known engines available to the public, was developed over several decades with the input from several chess grandmasters and many other sources.
 It used to be a classical brute force implementation that analysed millions of positions per second for optimal moves, defined by countless human input.
 However, since the famous loss against AlphaZero spoke about below, they implemented AI and machine learning aspects to enhance the engine further and cut processing times.
 (Champion, 2022)

 Stockfish stores the board in a bitboard fashion with an array of 64 bits, with each representing a square on the board (see figure 2).
 If the bit representing a square has a value of one, there is a piece occupying it.
-This way, it is easy to represent when a piece is moved through bitwise operations:
+This way, it is easy to represent a moved piece through bitwise operations:
 - One square forward: left shift of 8 bits
 - One square left: left shift of 1 bit
 - Retrieving all pieces currently on board: Logical OR of all the individual bitboards together